Skip to content

 This page contains important information and guidelines for current URA borrowers regarding loan subordination.

-The following information is for current URA loan clients.
+The following information is for current URA residential loan clients.

-After you review the Borrower Beware document, if you wish to proceed, we will require the following information from the lending institution or you:
+3. After you review the Borrower Beware information, if you wish to proceed, the URA requires the following information from the lending institution:

 • First mortgage payoff letter